Dorman Announces 689 New Products for January, Including 248 Exclusive Solutions

 - OE FIX pre-pressed axles for 1.4 million aging Toyota Tacoma pickup trucks

 COLMAR, Pa., Jan.
-12, 2022 (GLOBE NEWSWIRE) -- Dorman Products, Inc. (DORM, Financial) is announcing today the release of 689 new auto parts, including 248 new-to-the-aftermarket parts that advance the company’s mission to give repair professionals and vehicle owners greater freedom to fix a wide range of cars and trucks.
+12, 2022 (GLOBE NEWSWIRE) -- Dorman Products, Inc. (NASDAQ:DORM) is announcing today the release of 689 new auto parts, including 248 new-to-the-aftermarket parts that advance the company’s mission to give repair professionals and vehicle owners greater freedom to fix a wide range of cars and trucks.

 Dorman continues to provide consumers an aftermarket choice for common failures on millions of vehicles.
 One of the latest examples is a new Dorman OE FIX power transfer unit assembly (600-234XD), designed to fit more than 2.3 million Ford, Lincoln and Mercury vehicles.
 The factory assembly on certain Ford, Lincoln and Mercury vehicles can fail when extreme temperatures cause internal lubrication issues.
 When the lubricant overheats, it can cause catastrophic failures, also making it nearly impossible to salvage and rebuild it.
 In extreme cold, the factory seals fail and cause oil to leak from the unit.
 This Dorman OE FIX power transfer unit assembly has been redesigned for greater resilience to thermal extremes, with an added patented heatshield to reduce internal temperatures, and a drain plug for easier servicing of the gearbox lubricant.
 It also includes upgraded seals to prevent premature degradation in extreme cold temperatures, providing an all-around more reliable replacement.